Back to Arizona

 been the victim of abuse or neglect to immediately report the abuse or neglect

-to the Department of Child Safety (DCS).
+to the Department of Child Safety (DCS), unless certain exceptions apply.

 Background